Magical properties of 2540 Km baseline Superbeam Experiment: Calculation

+For later convenience, we define the product of the neutrino flux with cross section to be "no oscillation event rate (NOER)".
+The event rate is then a product of NOER and the oscillation probability.
+For $\nu_\mu \rightarrow \nu_e$, this probability largely depends on $\sin^2[1.27(|\Delta_{31}|\pm A)L/E]$.
+The three quantities $|\Delta_{31}|$, $A$ and $E$ all contain uncertainties of order a few percent.
+Thus the phase $[1.27(|\Delta_{31}|\pm A)L/E]$ is uncertain by a few percent.
+However, for the chosen values of $L$ and $E$, the square of the sine of this phase is close to its maximum or minimum.
+Hence an uncertainty of a few percent in this phase will lead to a much smaller uncertainty in the square of the sine function and hence on the event rate.

 The large difference between NH and IH is illustrated in Fig.~1, where we have plotted $\pmue$ as a function of $E$ for $\sin^2 2 \theta_{13} = 0.02$.
 The figure shows $\pmue$ as a band with $\dcp$ spanning the entire $0^\circ-360^\circ$ range, for both NH and IH.
 As claimed above, in the neighbourhood of $E=3.3$ GeV, $\pmue$ is about $0.002$ for all $\dcp$ for IH whereas it is $6$ to $18$ times larger (depending on $\dcp$) in the case of NH.
-This large difference can be measured if there is a substantial neutrino flux at $E=3.3$ GeV.
-Note that the value of $\sin^2 2 \theta_{13}$ chosen here is very small and is barely above the detectable limit of the experiments under construction.
-But even for such small values of $\theta_{13}$, the configuration suggested here can make a distinction between NH and IH, {\it independent of $\dcp$ and using neutrino beam only}.
-It is worth remarking that $2540$ km is the distance between the Brookhaven Laboratory and the Homestake Goldmine \cite{brookhome}.
-The design for a neutrino superbeam, with flux peaking near $3.3$ GeV, already exists.
-For example: NuMI beam with medium energy option at locations $7$mr off-axis, has its peak flux at $3.5$ GeV \cite{nova}.
+This large difference can be measured if there is a substantial NOER at $E=3.3$ GeV.
+Note that the value of $\sin^2 2 \theta_{13}$ chosen here is quite small and is barely above the detectable limit of the experiments under construction.
+But even for such small values of $\theta_{13}$, the configuration suggested here can make a distinction between NH and IH, {\it independently of $\dcp$ and using neutrino beam only}.
+It is worth remarking that $2540$ km is the distance between the Brookhaven Laboratory and the Homestake Mine \cite{brookhome}.
+The design for a neutrino superbeam, with NOER peaking near $3.3$ GeV, already exists.
+For example: NuMI beam with medium energy option at locations $7$ mr off-axis, has its peak NOER at $3.5$ GeV \cite{nova}.